V4Fire/Core/src/core/object/watch/README.md

   });
 });

-// This mutation won't fire an event proxy._a = 2;
+// This mutation won't invoke our callback proxy._a = 2;
 ```